The UK’s Leading Orthopaedic Shockwave Clinic

 What is MTSS?

-The condition is most often found in athletes, especially runners, up to 35% of runners develop MTSS, and football (soccer) players, and in dancers and is felt as diffuse pain of the legs and is associated with exertion.
+Up to 35% of runners develop MTSS, and football players and dancers feel the pain in the legs often following exertion.
 Initially it feels worse at the start of exercise, gradually subsides during training, and may stop minutes after exercise.
 However, later, pain may be felt with less activity and may even occur while resting.